 Assessor’s Office 116 Hampton Road Southampton NY 11968 Phone: 631-283-6020 Fax: 631-287-4509

 New York State Real Property Tax Law specifies that property values for the annual Assessment Roll be based on real estate market conditions as of July 1 of the prior year.

 Among the potential reasons for a change is assessed values are:

 To make these decisions, the Assessor’s Office will make on-site field visits, view building and site plans, analyze recent sales data, and use Graphical Information System (GIS) tools such as aerial photography.

 The work of the Southampton Assessor’s Office is reviewed and audited by the Office of Real Property Services (ORPS).
 You can view an online video regarding the assessment process.

-Village beach passses must be purchased from the Village of Southampton.
-(Coopers Beach)All town of southampton beach passes can be purchased online or at Parks and Recreation
+Village beach passes must be purchased from the Village of Southampton.
+(Coopers Beach)All town of Southampton beach passes can be purchased online or at Parks and Recreation

 Notify utilities of your intent to dig by calling 811 or making an online request a few days before you plan to break ground.

 CODE: 235-4 Exceptions